plesk/360monitoring-cli/README.md

     $ 360monitoring usertokens list               display user tokens
     $ 360monitoring config print                  display your current settings and where those are stored
     $ 360monitoring recommendations               display upgrade recommendations for servers that exceed their limits
+    $ 360monitoring magiclinks                    create and open a readonly dashboard for a single server only via magic link
     $ 360monitoring wptoolkit                     display statistics of WP Toolkit if installed

     $ 360monitoring sites add --url domain.tld    start monitoring a new website